Exterior House Painting Tips For Your Next Paint Project

 So what should you use?
 Add a splash of color to your siding by starting with a traditional, 4-inch flat brush.
 Of course, this is just the beginning of the journey.
 Let’s look at a few more items to think about before you get started.

 You’ll want to consider the type of paint you’re going to use so you can choose the brush material accordingly.
 Water-based paints are most often used for exterior applications, so let’s start there.
 These acrylic or latex paints call for blended nylon/polyester or straight polyester brushes, which are durable and will ensure an evenly distributed and smooth finish.
 However, if you’ll be painting on metal or bleeding wood surfaces like cedar, you’ll want to pick up some oil-based paints (such as alkyd) and an assortment of brushes made with natural animal hair bristles.

 Hiring a professional house painter ensures that you will get the most value possible for your money.
 The savings in time alone is significant.
 Life is busy.
-Putting the job in the capable hands of professionals allows you to relax in the certainty that the work will be done properly and in a timely manner.
+Putting the job in the capable hands of professionals allows you to relax in the certainty that the work will be done properly and promptly.

 Paintzen uses professional painters who are experts in exterior painting.
-And they also have the proper insurances and licenses, ensuring they will get the job done properly.
+And they also have the proper insurance and licenses, ensuring they will get the job done properly.

-Our expert exterior painters are knowledgeable on which supplies in the correct amounts will be needed for prepping your home to be painted.
+Our expert exterior painters know which supplies in the correct amounts will be needed for prepping your home to be painted.
 Sandpaper grades, primers, types of caulking, and patching compounds are just a few materials that could be required.
 Paintzen house painters know which ones are right for your home.